 With school ending for the summer, it can seem difficult to motivate your kids to keep reading.
 As a diehard book nerd, I have provided you with some recommendations that are enjoyable enough to keep kids reading all summer long.
 I’ve broken these down into age groups based on their reading difficulty and content.
 That being said, these are merely guidelines and do not have to be strictly adhered to: the Illuminae Files is one of my favourite series and I am twenty-one.
 If you are curious about what specific material restricts these books to certain age groups, check out Common Sense Media’s website where you can search books and movies to find out what mature content they contain.
-The books below can be found in the Family Care Office Library and at your local Toronto Public Library (TPL) Branch.

 Under 5 years

 How Do Dinosaurs Say Good Night?
 (Jane Yolen): This is an excellent choice for parents and their children to read together before bed.
 It features a few simple lines on each page about parents who are trying to put their young dinosaurs to bed.
 Full of humour and beautiful illustrations, this is sure to become a favourite.
 There are also other books in this “How Do Dinosaurs…” series that explore other elements of everyday life, such as “How Do Dinosaurs Learn to Read” and “How Do Dinosaurs Go to School.”